HTTP Server

 Developing with IntelliJ

 IntelliJ Ultimate offers a Markdown-based http-client.
-One has to open the file jabsrv/src/test/rest-api.http
+You need to open the file jabsrv/src/test/rest-api.http

 .
 Then, there are play buttons appearing for interacting with the server.